lgleto/TopNews-Andoid-iOS/README.md

 Android Architecture
 --------------------

 Google proposes the following type of architecture represented in next picture:

 ![App example](docs/android-architecture.png "App example")

 The full discription of the architecture can be found [here](https://developer.android.com/guide/components/activities/activity-lifecycle).

-Starting from the bottom up now it will be describe the implementation of each compnent represented in the picture.
+Starting from the bottom up now it will be described the implementation of each component represented in the picture.

 ### Room

-[Room](https://developer.android.com/jetpack/androidx/releases/room?gclid=Cj0KCQjwytOEBhD5ARIsANnRjVg8eMeCTZf2hnkkZja89BGmPTyCxUub-asFIK6KctvYRak8Ba8EjvQaAlj2EALw_wcB&gclsrc=aw.ds.) implements an abstraction layer to make it simple to store persitent data using SQLite in the app.
+Android [Room](https://developer.android.com/jetpack/androidx/releases/room?gclid=Cj0KCQjwytOEBhD5ARIsANnRjVg8eMeCTZf2hnkkZja89BGmPTyCxUub-asFIK6KctvYRak8Ba8EjvQaAlj2EALw_wcB&gclsrc=aw.ds.) implements an abstraction layer to make it simple to store persitent data using SQLite.
 Room allows you to create tables and fields through annotations that are placed in classes and their properties.
 Room will be used in this example to store the server data.
 Since Swagger is used to generate data models, it will be created one more model to make that same data persistent.

 | ArticleCache           |
 |------------------------|